i-MSCP/imscp/docs/vagrant/README.md

 #### PhpStorm IDE

 If you run Vagrant through PhpStorm IDE, you need to install the `vagrant-reload` plugin through PhpStorm Vagrant settings interface:

 1. Go to the Settings / Tools / Vagrant settings interface
-2. On the right window, select the plugin tab
+2. On the right window, select the `Plugins` tab
-3. Click on the plugin addition icon
+3. Click on the addition icon
 4. Type `vagrant-reload`
-5. Click on `OK` button
+5. Click on the `OK` button
-6. Click on `Apply` button at bottom
+6. Click on the `Apply` button at bottom

 ### Vagrant file